376 REVIEWS

 Many criminal cases involving firearms and felony charges often come with an additional criminal charge of Firearm Use in a Crime of Violence or Firearm Use in a Felony.
 Although this charge is only a misdemeanor, it carries a potential for a mandatory minimum sentence.

 Maryland law, specifically Maryland's Criminal Law Article Section 4-204, outlines the legal framework for charges related to the use of a firearm in the commission of a crime of violence or any felony.
-This article will break down what constitutes a "crime of violence" and what the potential penalties are on conviction.
+Section 4-204(b) reads:

 What is a firearm?